LckyLuciano/plex_playlist_generator/README.md

 # Plex Random Series Playlist Generator

-A fork of robobeaver6's fine work, dumbed down for a simpleton like me, working on python3.
-The main feature i changed is it'll just grab any random episodes from any tv show on a whitelist.
+A fork of robobeaver6's fine work, forked from JoeGandy after that, working on python3.
+The main feature he changed is it'll just grab any random episodes from any tv show on a whitelist.
+I just made some minor modifications to the whitelist, playlist, and library name.

 ## Usage
 ```